Your Right to Privacy

 - Library barcode number

-- Items currently checked-out, requested, cancelled holds, and interlibrary loans
+- Items currently checked-out, requested, canceled holds, and interlibrary loans

 - Overdue items (until returned)